Building Information Modelling (BIM) Principles

 Core ideas you must understand for this topic

-• Building Information Modelling (BIM) is a collaborative process that uses digital models to manage information throughout a building's lifecycle, from design to demolition.
+- →Building Information Modelling (BIM) is a collaborative process that creates and manages digital information about a building or infrastructure asset throughout its lifecycle, from design to demolition.

-• Common Data Environment (CDE) is a central repository where all project information is stored, managed, and shared, ensuring everyone works from the same accurate data.
+- →Common Data Environment (CDE) is a central repository where project information is stored, managed, and shared, ensuring all stakeholders access the latest data and reducing errors.

 Learning Objectives